 The Best Computer For Flight Simulator

 The most common question I get asked is about products I do not make.
 For example, “What is the absolute best computer for flight simulator?
 BTW, I don’t want to spend very much.”
-First of all, yes I do help people make better flight simulators and I’ve done that for 10 years.
+First of all, yes I do help people make better flight simulators and I’ve done that for over 10 years.
 My videos and tutorials have helped thousands of people build a home cockpit and modify their flight sim controls.
 I show people how to use inexpensive materials from a hardware store to build functional, attractive DIY simpits.
 If you have a question about PVC pipe, lumber, Styrofoam, or self-drilling screws, I’m the guy to ask.
 If you want to know about graphics cards, or multiple monitors… well, read on.

 Best Computer for Flight Simulator

 Why don’t I focus on teaching people how to build fast computers for their flight simulators?
 Why don’t I help people set up their flight sim software?
 There are several reasons why I don’t offer these services:

 - There are already tons of free opinions about this on forums and YouTube.
 I can’t sell expertise that is already free.